-Advancing years can make the body a little bit less than what it used to be.
-That eagle eye vision you were once so proud of is beginning to fade, and you may find yourself wearing glasses more often than you did before.
+Advancing years can make the body feel a little bit less than what it used to be.
+That eagle eye vision you were once so proud of may start to fade, and you may find yourself wearing glasses more often than you did before.
 Aging vision problems can make life uncomfortable.
 The more you know about them, though, the more you can do to prevent them.

 Some people feel embarrassed when they need to upgrade their glasses due to declining vision.
 They may make you swallow your pride but bifocals are not a serious problem.
-Unfortunately, there are some serious eye ailments that you need to protect yourself against.
+Unfortunately, there are some serious aging vision problems that you need to protect yourself against.
 Three of these are pretty common and we’re here to shed some light on those.

 The Cloudy Lens of Cataracts

 Cataracts effect the aging population in many different ways.
-Cataracts can be nuclear, cortical and posterior subcapsular.
+Cataracts can be nuclear, cortical and posterior sub-capsular.
 The oxidation and oxidative stress brought on by advancing years make the eyes vulnerable to cataracts.
 Either process essentially damages proteins in the lens of the eye, making it difficult for the lens to guard itself from damage.

 Glaucoma Will Cause Blindness